CrossFit Games: Carson, California era

+Madison, Wisconsin era

 Following seven years in Carson, the Games moved to the grounds of the Alliant Energy Center in Madison, Wisconsin, in 2017.
 The next year, the qualifying Regionals were once again realigned to reflect the increasing competitiveness and popularity outside of Canada and the U.S. In 2018, there were nine Regionals hosted among 18 redefined regions, with Europe increasing to three regions, Central America split from South America, and the elimination of the Northern and Southern California regions.

 CrossFit, Inc. founder Greg Glassman overhauled the format for the 2019 Games, replacing the Regionals with CrossFit-sanctioned international qualifying events called Sanctionals.
 As part of the changes, the 2019 Games athletes can qualify by winning one of the Sanctionals, or were the top athlete from one of the recognized countries in the CrossFit Open, or a top-20 overall finisher in the CrossFit Open, or by being one of the up to four at-large athletes chosen by CrossFit.
 Teams also no longer needed to be created from one CrossFit-affiliated gym and could be formed from any group of four competitors.

-In 2020, the qualifying events proceeded as scheduled until March 2020 when the effects of the COVID-19 pandemic caused events to be cancelled amid social distancing requirements and travel restrictions for international competitors.
-The Games format was then altered, and 30 men and 30 women were invited to compete in an online-only first stage with the top five qualifying for the final stage.
-As spectators would not be allowed at any venues during the pandemic, the final stage was hosted at its original location at the CrossFit Ranch in Aromas.
+In 2020, the qualifying events proceeded as scheduled until March 2020 when the COVID-19 pandemic caused events to be cancelled amid social distancing requirements and travel restrictions.
+The Games format was altered, and 30 men and 30 women were invited to compete in an online-only first stage with the top five qualifying for the final stage.
+As no spectators were allowed at any venue during the pandemic, the final stage was hosted at its original location at the CrossFit Ranch in Aromas.
 There were no teams, masters, or teens events.

-With the ongoing effects of the pandemic, the 2021 qualification format was made more inclusive during the Open, allowing competitors who may not be able travel to qualifying events to advance in the competition season by participating in a new online Quarterfinal, in a format similar to that previously used for age-group qualifiers.
-However, the Games also removed the national champion Open qualification to have a smaller field of invitees to the Games.
-Ten Semifinals that are a mix of the Regionals and Sanctionals were introduced, as well as a final last-chance online qualifier for semifinal athletes who narrowly missed Games qualification.
+In 2021, the qualification format was adjusted with the introduction of a new online Quarterfinal stage.
+However, the Games also removed the national champion so as to have a smaller field of invitees to the Games.
+Ten Semi-finals that are a mix of the Regionals and Sanctionals were also introduced, as well as a final last-chance online qualifier for semi-final athletes who narrowly missed Games qualification.
 The Games also returned the team format to affiliate-based qualification, and added a new adaptive athlete division.

-In January 2022, CrossFit CEO Eric Roza fired CrossFit Games' director Dave Castro after 15 years of programming the event, replacing him with Justin Bergh as General Manager Of Sport and Adrian Bozman as Director of Competition.
+In January 2022, CrossFit CEO Eric Roza dismissed CrossFit Games' director Dave Castro after 15 years of programming the event, replacing him with Justin Bergh as general manager of sport and Adrian Bozman as director of competition.
+Castro later returned as leader of the sport team in 2023.

 A worldwide ranking of athletes was introduced for the 2023 Games based on the performance of the athletes in all stages of the previous two Games.
 This ranking system would be used to determine any additional qualifying spots for the CrossFit Games in a revamped qualification process.